Virtual Accounting

 Introduction, why business forecasting tools matter

-Further reading for context includes Abacum on forecasting software and Corporate Finance Institute on forecasting.
+Further reading for context includes NetSuite on AI financial forecasting and Corporate Finance Institute on forecasting fundamentals.

 What are business forecasting tools